Please confirm topic selection

 • can be transfused intraoperatively during longer procedure

-• shed blood is filtered, washed, and transfused within 6 to 8 hours from the procedure
+• suctioned blood is filtered, washed, and transfused within 6 to 8 hours of the procedure

 • serves as an alternative to allogenic blood transfusion